 Here we are talking about everything (as in hardware) that is being designed and priced together, as one single system.
 SharePoint is my focus last few years and SharePoint server farms is what first springs to mind.
 We are here basically talking about the quick but reasonably accurate CAPital EXpenditure (CAPEX) calculator.

-It actually does not surprises me how people, who are paying for IT Infrastructure, easily loose the clear view of the pure feasibility of the IT infrastructure they are paying for.
-This is simply because the subject itself is (very) high tech, and the sheer quantity of detail is even more overwhelming.
+It actually does not surprises me how people, who are paying for IT Infrastructure, easily lose the clear view of the pure feasibility of the IT infrastructure they are paying for.
+This is simply because the subject itself is (very) high tech, and the sheer quantity of detail is even more overwhelming than a naked price.

-So … (long time ago), I made a very simple “System Feasibility Index” to keep everybody calm and in-line, whenever discussing IT infrastructure design and options.
-Money involved here can be very high sums, and there is always nervous stake holders wanting to know there-and-then, the quick and accurate answer to the proverbial: “How much will it cost me” question.
+Please understand.
+The money involved here can be very high sums, and there is always nervous stakeholders wanting to know there-and-then, the quick and accurate answer to the proverbial: “How much will it cost me”?

 The Core Concept